 When we were in the middle of battling Bartonella (tick bite disease that creates anger and anxiety), we called epsom salts magic crystals, because they were magic.
 On so many occasions we would put our screaming child into the bath and within 20 minutes, the same child would be singing and playing in the bathtub.
 Ahhhh.
 Th power of magnesium.
-A few drops of Balance and the effect was that much better!
+A few drops of a calming essential oil and the effect was that much better!

 A year into using the baths, I was finally able to convince my non-bath taking husband to try them for his Lyme symptoms.
 On bad days, my husband wore a back and knee braces due to joint paint and inflammation.
 Soaking in an epsom salt bath with Lavender made the anti-inflammatory properties of the bath that much stronger.
 Now he too can benefit from the power of magic crystals.